 References and Legal Resources

-Fair Housing Accessibility FIRST - A new initiative sponsored by the U.S. Department of Housing and Urban Development (HUD) designed to promote compliance with the Fair Housing Act design and construction requirements.
+An initiative sponsored by the U.S. Department of Housing and Urban Development (HUD) designed to promote compliance with the Fair Housing Act design and construction requirements.
 The program consists of a comprehensive training curriculum as well as a toll-free information line and website designed to provide technical guidance to the public.

 Department of Veterans Affairs